intel/dream-textures-openvino/README.md

-# OpenVINO support for Dream Textures plugin for Blender
+# OpenVINO™ support for Dream Textures addon in Blender

 ### Coming Soon !